 From Skagafjordur in Northern Iceland, it’s about a three-hour and 45-minute drive back to Reykjavik, where you can spend a few days or get ready to head back home.
 It’s also a great chance to head to the Golden Circle route or the West Fjords region in northwest Iceland.

 Check out this bit about the Golden Circle to see if you want to add it to your Iceland road trip.

 The Golden Circle tour makes a nice starting or ending point for a full self-drive Ring Road driving tour.
 At about 140 miles long, the Golden Circle starts at Reykjavik and circles around through Thingvellir, Blaskogabyggo, Klausturholar, and Hverageroi.

 The Golden Circle drive goes to the southern uplands where you can see Pingvellir National Park, the Gullfoss waterfall, and the geothermal Great Geyser and Strokkur Geyser.

-Take Iceland’s weather, river crossings, and wildlife into consideration when you plan your Golden Circle and Ring Road itinerary.
+Consider Iceland’s weather, river crossings, and wildlife when planning your Golden Circle and Ring Road itinerary.